davegoopot/davegoopot.github.io/_posts/2016-03-05-Getting-results-out-of-codenvy.md

 AuthPass=MY-GMAIL-PASSWORD
 FromLineOverride=YES
 ```

-3. Add the config into the Docker runner
+Add the config into the Docker runner:
 ```
 COPY $src$/ssmtp.conf /etc/ssmtp/
 ```

-4. Run the process to create the output file
+Run the process to create the output file.

-5. Use this one-liner to email the results
+Use this one-liner to email the results:

 ```
 RUN echo Result attached. | mutt -s "Matching Results" MY-GMAIL-EMAIL-ADDRESS -a /home/user/output.xlsx